ashokLaishram/ashokLaishram/README.md

 ### 💼 Resume
 📄 [View My Resume](https://flowcv.com/resume/tg0hofn8kq6a)

-> 💬 _Most of my current work is private, but I’m happy to share sanitized examples or walk through architecture when needed._
+> 💬 _Most of my current work is private (due to government and client confidentiality), but I’m happy to share sanitized examples or walk you through architecture if needed._

 ---